This website was created and is maintained by Don Bullock.

 Perhaps the most used hand held power tools are my drills.
 Years ago, before many of the brands today were even around, I started out with Craftsman drills.
 They are still a staple in my shop today.
 I've stuck with Craftsman because I didn't want to have a lot of different batteries and chargers.
 Besides, Craftsman hand power tools are very good for what they do.
 The 19.2 volt batteries provide plenty of power.
 Their new lithium-ion batteries are excellent and light weight.
 Since the NiCd batteries I started with are now failing I'm switching to the lithium-ion.
 Shown here is one of my shop projects that I made to organize my drills and batteries.

 I don't know what I'd do without some good sanders.
-Many years ago I bought my first electric sander.
+Many years ago my dad bought my first electric sander.
 It was a workhorse in my shop.
 While I still have that original Craftsman sander I'm currently using a couple of Festool sanders.
+Obviously I have other powered handtools that I need to cover on this page.
+Maybe soon.

 Of course, as with almost everything these days Craftsman has now changed hands.
 The new tools that have recently been announced use a 20 volt battery that is different from the batteries that my drills use.
 Eventually I will have to make some kind of change if I want to add to my hand held battery operated tools.